coinbase-samples/prime-send-receive-go/README.md

 ## Withdrawal Tracking

 ### Idempotency Key Format
-When creating withdrawals via Prime API, use this UUID idempotency key format:
+The Coinbase Prime Create Withdrawal API requires a valid UUID when creating a withdrawal.
+In order to accurately ledger withdrawals within this app, use the following concatenated UUID idempotency key format:
 ```
 {user_id_first_segment}-{uuid_fragment_without_first_segment}
 ```